linhbngo/cpsc-3620/assignment-4.md

 3. The original heat exchange MPI program partitions the room through a single dimension (room_height).
 Modify the code such that the room can be partitioned through both dimensions of the room.
-Repeat task 2 using the new heat exchange program with the two-dimensional partitioning scheme.
+Repeat task 2 using the new heat exchange program with the two-dimensional partitioning scheme and 1, 4, 16, 64 for the number of cores.

 4. Overlay the speedup from task 2 and 3 on the same graph.
 Discuss the differences in performance between the two partitioning schemes regarding